FHachez/Notion-to-Obsidian-Converter/README.md

 ## Note

 This is not made to be robust.
 Don't run it twice on the same export or it's likely to fail and truncate paths unnecessarily.

+# Inspiration

+The original idea and basic implementation was inspired by Conner Tennery https://github.com/connertennery/Notion-to-Obsidian-Converter